Many family caregivers visit their senior loved ones and want to bring something, not only to show their love but also to help with their eating.

 - Nutrients of concern as people age are often under consumed or poorly absorbed, including calcium, B vitamins, and protein.

 - Older skin is not as productive at producing Vitamin D to help keep bones strong.
-Added to a decrease in dairy intake, for those worried about lactose intolerance, can lead to weakening of bones that lead to fractures.
+Added to a decrease in dairy intake, for those worried about lactose intolerance, a weakening of bones that lead to fractures can occur.

 - Decreased ability to absorb B12 due to gastric acid secretion and the effects of drugs, such as antacids and proton pump inhibitors (PPI), used to control stomach acid.

 - Excessive alcohol intake can cause nutrients that are eaten not to be absorbed properly or the person to eat less, thereby putting them at risk for malnutrition.

 - Finances can also change what your senior feels comfortable buying when they grocery shop.
 Cheaper, less nutritious, foods may become staples instead of often more expensive fresh foods.

 - Functional status can impact what seniors eat as they are less able to shop, prepare and even eat the meals they need for health.
 Fatigue can limit their ability to cook for themselves.
 Grief or depression can also impact their desire to make their own meals or eat alone.